darkivist/DCPL/README.md

 # DCPL
 Mostly XML.
 Some Python, some PHP.
-Enjoy.